Elections in Special Purpose Districts

 A special election shall be held on one of the following dates as decided by the governing body: the second Tuesday in February; the fourth Tuesday in April; the day of the primary election as specified by RCW 29A.04.311; or the first Tuesday after the first Monday in November.
 (See RCW 29A.04.330)

 The costs of elections are borne by the constituencies.
 A district is liable for its proportionate share of the costs when such elections are held in conjunction with other elections held under RCW 29A.04.321 and 29A.04.330.
 If the district holds any primary or election, general or special, on an isolated date, all costs of such elections must be borne by the district concerned (RCW 29A.04.410).
 See reference notes on provision for links to certain special districts that have provisions on responsibility for payment of costs to create a district.
-Specific cost allocations are delineated in the BARS Manual for Cities, Counties and Special Districts Voter Registration and Election Cost Allocations to State, Cities, and Districts .
+Specific cost allocations are delineated in the BARS Manual section 3.8.12 on Voter Registration and Election Cost Allocation (see Cash Basis Manual and GAAP Manual).

 Nonpartisan Elective Offices